install.packages("devtools")

 algorithms).

-Objects created with lin_comb
+Objects created with lin_comb also have a

-method which returns a ggplot2 object
+plot method which returns a ggplot2 object

 that can further be customized, e.g.